sorrell/InteractivePrompt/README.md

 # InteractivePrompt

 This is a very small library to help implement your own REPL.
-It features a command history with use of the up/down arrows, and ability to edit previous entries.
+It features a command history with use of the up/down arrows, word completion via tab, and ability to edit previous entries.
 The standard console doesn't provide enough functionality, and this solution provides a better way to create a fast repl / user input dialog.

 ![image](http://cint.io/interactiveprompt.gif)